echasnovski/mini.nvim/README.md

 - **Silencing**.
 Each module providing non-error feedback can be configured to not do that by setting `config.silent = true` (either inside `setup()` call or on the fly).

-- **Highlight groups**.
-Appearance of module's output is controlled by certain highlight group (see `:h highlight-groups`).
-To customize them, use `highlight` command. **Note**: currently not many Neovim themes support this plugin's highlight groups; fixing this situation is highly appreciated.
-To see a more calibrated look, use 'mini.hues', 'mini.base16', or any of plugin's colorscheme.
+- **Highlighting**.
+Appearance of module's output is controlled by certain set of highlight groups (see `:h highlight-groups`).
+By default they usually link to some semantically close built-in highlight group.
+Use `:highlight` command or `vim.api.nvim_set_hl()` Lua function to customize highlighting.
+To see a more calibrated look, use 'mini.hues', 'mini.base16', or plugin's colorscheme.

 - **Stability**.
 Each module upon release is considered to be relatively stable: both in terms of setup and functionality.
 Any non-bugfix backward-incompatible change will be released gradually as much as possible.